comboshreddies/kubectl-tks/README.md

         "main" : ".*"
         },
 ```

 This rule say: there is a pod to container mapping named p2c, and rules are:
-- if podname match regexp "busybox.*" then podname should be busybox
+- if the podname match regex "busybox.*" then podname should be busybox
-- if podname match regexp "nginx.*" then podname should be nginx
+- if the podname match regex "nginx.*" then podname should be nginx
 - in any other case (".*" matches all) pod name should be main

-now you can use {{p2c}} field template to call same script on both busybox and nginx kind of pods.
+Now you can use {{p2c}} field template to call the same script on both busybox and nginx pods.
 ```console
 "kubectl -n {{k8s_namespace}} exec {{k8s_pod}} -c {{p2c}}  -- env > {{k8s_pod}}.env"
 ```